 This tangible form of an idea is usually a statement, design or plan :-

-A statement is the simplest way to express an idea.
+A statement is the easiest way to express an idea.

 A few written or spoken words or sentences which bring the idea to life.